zam-jp/monitoring-flood/README.md

-# Control Strategy for Monitoring Flood and Its Verification in Gazebo
+# Control Strategy for Monitoring Flood and Its Verification in ROS Gazebo

 ## Summary
 - This is the title for my graduation research.